A/B Testing: The Ultimate Guide for Beginners

 • Unbounce: Landing page builder with built-in A/B testing

-• Crazy Egg: A/B testing + heatmaps for better UX insights
+• Crazy Egg: A/B testing & heatmaps for better UX insights

 How Much Time Does A/B Testing Take?

-A/B testing can be a complex task.
-Based on your site’s traffic, tests may need to run for several days or even weeks.
+A/B testing can be a complex task based on your site’s traffic, tests may need to run for several days or even weeks.
 To achieve the best results, it’s important to run only one test at a time.

 Given the potential benefits of A/B testing, it’s advisable to take your time.
-However, test one variable at a time and allow enough time for each test to gather meaningful data.
+However, test one variable at a time and allow enough time for each test to gather meaningful results data.

 General Best Practices: